Cutting Edge > Career Prep > Career Prep Workshop 2010

 Stanford University, Palo Alto, CA

-The deadline for applications is March 10, 2010.
+The deadline for applications was March 10, 2010.

 This workshop is designed specifically for graduate students and post-doctoral fellows who are interested in pursuing academic careers.
 Faculty members and administrators will provide guidance and information that will help participants to be stronger candidates for academic positions and to succeed in academic jobs.
 Session topics focus on becoming both a successful teacher and researcher.
 Each participant will take home ideas to improve teaching right now and will develop a personal action plan.
+Comments from past participants:

 Follow the links below for information about each of the workshop conveners and leaders.
 In most cases, the linked pages have the leaders' answers to questions about their career path, job responsibilities (including challenges), balancing personal and professional responsibilities, and more.

-Workshop Conveners:
+Workshop Conveners

 Heather Macdonald, Geology Department, College of William and Mary